ubernostrum/django-registration/docs/upgrade.rst

 The compatibility alias ``registration.backends.default``, which also pointed to the model-based workflow, has been removed.

+The default template name for the body of the activation email in the two-step HMAC workflow is now ``registration/activation_email_body.txt``.

 Changes during the 2.x release series
 -------------------------------------